 An immigration attorney can help you with filling out the I-192 waiver application, especially when dealing with the more complex inadmissible grounds.
 A well-versed lawyer can help you decide which grounds of inadmissibility may apply in your specific situation and assist you in completing your U visa application with an I-192 waiver.

 Some of the benefits of U visa include:

 The crime victim applying for U status is the principal applicant and when accepted will be given a U-1 status allowing the applicant to live and work in the United States for a specific period of time no longer than four years.
 Principal applicants are also able to apply for derivative U status for some members in the family with Form 918A, of the U visa Recipient.
 You can do that either at the time of the application or at the time the approval is received.
 Depending on the age of the applicant and in some cases, the age of the family member and their marital status, some relatives may also qualify for a derivative U status.

-The Victims of trafficking and Violence Protection Act (VTVPA) was passed by Congress in October 2000 with the “T” non-immigrant status.
-Human trafficking is in a way modern day slavery in which individuals are lured with false promises of a better future, employment opportunities, etc. Sadly, many times traffickers take advantage of unemployed individuals with a low economic condition.
-The T Visa protects these victims and allows them to remain in the U.S. in order for the human trafficking to be investigated and prosecuted.
+The Victims of Trafficking and Violence Protection Act (VTVPA) were passed by Congress in October 2000 with the “T” nonimmigrant status.
+Human trafficking is in a way modern-day slavery in which individuals are lured with false promises of a better future, employment opportunities, etc. Sadly, many times traffickers take advantage of unemployed individuals with a low economic condition.
+The T Visa protects these victims and allows them to remain in the U.S. in order for human trafficking to be investigated and prosecuted.